edgedb/edgedb/docs/stdlib/json.rst

         db> select <bool>to_json('true');
         {true}

-    A :eql:type:`json` value can also be casted as a :eql:type:`str`, only when recognised as a JSON-serialized string.
+    A :eql:type:`json` type can also be casted as a :eql:type:`str` type, but only when recognised as a JSON string:

     .. code-block:: edgeql-repl